bbauska/JS-svg/README.md

 paint the image to the screen, but rather describes the image to be rendered at a more abstract, semantic level.
 And it does this in much the same way that HTML describes the structure and content of a web page.
-As the Mozilla Developer Network puts it
+As the Mozilla Developer Network puts it.</p>

 <blockquote>
 SVG is, essentially, to graphics what HTML is to text.
 </blockquote>
 <!-- page 3 -->

-The SVG format was not only a powerful solution to a practical bandwidth problem; it was a nonproprietary format officially standardized by the World Wide Web Consortium (which is as good as future-proofing gets in the world of web technology).
+<p>The SVG format was not only a powerful solution to a practical bandwidth
+problem; it was a nonproprietary format officially standardized by the World Wide Web Consortium (which is as good as future-proofing gets in the world of web technology).
 The stage was set for its adoption as far